 Update 04/06/2021: There have been user reports that firmware 3C39 has improved their battery performance.
 However, after updating our model to this firmware, we received similar results.
 The scoring of this box hasn't changed.

 The Apple AirPods Max have decent Bluetooth connectivity.
-While they don't support multi-device or NFC pairing, they use an H1 chip which allows you to seamlessly pair with other Apple devices.
-They also have low latency on iOS and Android.
-Their latency on PC is a bit high, though, which may not be suitable for streaming video or playing video games.
-That said, some apps and devices compensate for audio latency differently, so your experience may vary.
+Although they don't support NFC pairing, and you can't connect them with more than one device at a time, they have an H1 chip.
+This chip allows you to seamlessly pair them with other devices in your Apple ecosystem.
+If you like to stream videos, their latency on iOS and Android devices is low, so you shouldn't experience a significant audio delay.
+However, their latency on PC is much higher, which could negatively affect video streaming or gaming.
+However, some apps and devices compensate for latency differently, so your real-life experience may vary.
+Unfortunately, these headphones don't support lossless audio via Bluetooth.

-Right out-of-the-box, they can't be used wired and only come with a Lightning to USB-C cable for charging your headphones.
+Right out-of-the-box, you can't use them wired and only come with a Lightning to USB-C cable for charging your headphones.
 However, if you want to use them wired, Apple advertises that you can purchase a Lightning to AUX cable separately.

 The Apple AirPods Max come in several color variants: 'Space Gray', 'Sky Blue', 'Pink', 'Green', and 'Silver'.
 We tested the Space Gray variant, and you can see its label here.
-We expect each of the color variants to perform similarly to our model.
+We expect each color variant to perform similarly to our model.

 The Apple AirPods Max are high-end headphones with a premium design.
-Their noise canceling feature is outstanding and rivals other popular headphones with ANC such as the Bose QuietComfort 35 II/QC35 II Wireless 2018 or the Sony WH-1000XM4 Wireless, which are among our best noise cancelling headphones that we've tested.
+Their noise cancelling feature is outstanding and rivals other popular headphones with ANC like the Bose QuietComfort 35 II/QC35 II Wireless 2018 or the Sony WH-1000XM4 Wireless, which are among the best noise cancelling headphones that we've tested.
 They also have a warm sound profile with a touch of extra bass, although it's neutral enough for most audio content.
 Thanks to their Adaptive EQ, they can adjust their sound based on their fit and seal on your head too.
-However, they don't turn off and putting them in their carrying case only puts them into a very low-power mode, which may be frustrating for some users.
-For more headphones, check out our recommendations for the best headphones for music and the best over-ear headphones.
+However, they don't turn off, and putting them in their carrying case only puts them into a very low-power mode, which may be frustrating for some users.

 The Apple AirPods Pro Truly Wireless and the Apple AirPods Max Wireless have different strengths and depending on your preferences, you may prefer one over the other.
 The AirPods Pro are truly wireless in-ears that are more comfortable, portable, and stable.
 Their carrying case also holds around five charges, giving you a total battery life of over 30 hours.
 However, the AirPods Max are over-ear headphones with an even more powerful noise cancelling feature.
 Their integrated microphone performs better, and they have a continuous battery life of over 21 hours, which is longer than the over five hours provided by their truly wireless counterpart.